 There are three main fee structures used by probate solicitors in England and Wales:

 Fixed fee: A set amount agreed upfront, regardless of how long the work takes.
-Fixed fees are increasingly common for straightforward estates and provide cost certainty.
-For a simple estate — one property, a handful of accounts, no inheritance tax — a fixed fee of £2,000–£5,000 plus VAT is typical.
+Fixed fees are increasingly common and provide cost certainty.
+For a simple estate – one property, a handful of accounts, no inheritance tax – a typical fixed fee for full administration is £2,000–£5,000 plus VAT.

-Percentage of the estate: Some firms charge a percentage of the gross estate value, typically 1%–4% for solicitors, or 4%–5% for banks acting as professional executors.
+Percentage of the estate: Some firms charge a percentage of the gross estate value, typically 1%–4% for solicitors, or up to 5% for banks acting as professional executors.
 On a £500,000 estate, a 2% fee equals £10,000.
-There is no legal requirement for fees to be percentage-based, and this structure is increasingly being challenged by fixed-fee competitors.
+There is no legal requirement for fees to be percentage-based, and this structure is increasingly challenged by fixed-fee competitors.
+The Solicitors Regulation Authority requires solicitors to be transparent about how they charge.

-Hourly rate: Work is charged at an hourly rate, typically £150–£400 per hour depending on the firm and seniority of the fee earner.
-This can be difficult to predict in advance, particularly for complex estates.
+Hourly rate: Work is charged at an hourly rate, typically £150–£450 per hour depending on the firm and the seniority of the fee earner.
+For a moderately complex estate, expect 15–30 hours of work.
+This can be difficult to predict in advance.

 | Estate type | Description | Typical solicitor fees (full administration) |